Killing of Richard Oland

-The death of Richard Oland occurred on July 7, 2011, when 69-year-old Canadian businessman Richard Oland, previously a vice-president with Moosehead Brewery, was bludgeoned to death in his office on Canterbury Street in Saint John, New Brunswick.
-Oland's son, Dennis Oland, came under suspicion for the killing and was charged with second-degree murder.
+On July 7, 2011, Richard Oland, a 69-year-old Canadian businessman and former vice-president for Moosehead Brewery, was bludgeoned to death in his office on Canterbury Street in Saint John, New Brunswick.
+His son, Dennis Oland, came under suspicion for the killing and was charged with second-degree murder.

 Dennis' first trial, the longest and most expensive trial in the history of Saint John, ended with his conviction on December 19, 2015.
 Throughout the high-profile court case, intimate details about the private lives of the entire Oland family were revealed.

-Dennis Oland was sentenced to life in prison, with a possibility of parole in ten years, as recommended by the jury.
+Dennis was sentenced to life in prison, with a possibility of parole in ten years, as recommended by the jury.
 His lawyers immediately began the appeals process, seeking the appellate judges to either overturn the guilty verdict, order a new trial, or enter a full acquittal.
 The appeal was successful, and Dennis' conviction was overturned on October 24, 2016.
 On July 19, 2019, he was found not guilty on retrial.

 Background

-Richard Oland was the second-born son to Philip Oland, chairman and CEO of Moosehead Breweries, and Mary Oland.
+Richard Henry "Dick" Oland OC (1941 – July 7, 2011) was the second-born son to Philip Oland, chairman and CEO of Moosehead Breweries, and Mary Oland.
 Richard and his older brother Derek were born and reared in Rothesay, New Brunswick, a suburb of Saint John.
-Several families living in Rothesay, such as the Olands, the Irvings and the Crosbys, are considered "old money", claiming some of Canada's highest incomes per capita.
+Several families living in Rothesay, such as the Olands, the Irvings, and the Crosbys are considered "old money", claiming some of Canada's highest incomes per capita.

 Richard attended Rothesay Collegiate School, Regiopolis College, and the University of New Brunswick, obtaining a certificate of brewing technology.
-Richard wed Constance "Connie" Connell in 1965, and fathered three children: Elizabeth, Jacqueline, and Dennis.
-He was diagnosed with Asperger syndrome by a clinical psychologist friend of his.
+He wed Constance "Connie" Connell in 1965, and fathered three children: Elizabeth, Jacqueline, and Dennis.
+Richard was diagnosed with Asperger syndrome by one of his friends, a clinical psychologist.

 By 1980, Richard, then a vice-president of Moosehead Breweries, vied with Derek for leadership of the company in a public and legal feud.
-Their father Philip decided to select Derek to succeed him, resulting in Richard leaving the company in 1981.
+Their father decided to select Derek to succeed him, resulting in Richard leaving the company in 1981.
 Starting from scratch, Richard found a niche in the Saint John business community with his development of three major enterprises: Kinghurst Estates Limited, Brookville Transport Limited, and the investment firm Far End Corporation.
-Richard became an accomplished businessman, amassing many awards and a fortune of nearly CA$37 million.
-Oland was also in charge of organizing the 1985 Canada Summer Games.
+Richard became an accomplished businessman, amassing many awards and a fortune of nearly C$37 million.
+He was also in charge of organizing the 1985 Canada Summer Games, serving as the Saint John 1985 Canada Summer Games Society president.

 Richard made Far End Corporation's premises his primary office space.
 Located at 52 Canterbury Street in the historic Uptown district of Saint John, the second-floor office space was rented from building owner John Ainsworth.
 Ainsworth operated his own business, Printing Plus, from the first floor of the building, and rented out the third floor to local bands to practice after office hours ended for the day.